css518/HSTGNN/README.md

 ## Inroduction

-This repository is a pytorch version implementation of DEXA 2021 conference paper [https://link.springer.com/chapter/10.1007/978-3-030-86472-9_29](paper link)
+This repository is a pytorch version implementation of DEXA 2021 conference paper [paper link](https://link.springer.com/chapter/10.1007/978-3-030-86472-9_29)
 "Traffic Flow Prediciton through the Fusion of Spatial Temporal Data and Points of Interest".

 ## Run program